 The reduction of greenhouse gas emissions through:

-The impacts of climate change and adaptation through:
+The impacts of climate change through:

 In the past Motu has completed extensive programmes on: